alanaantonQA/QA-Portfolio/sample-reports/sideeye-high/report_EN_ES.md

 Issues / Less Positive

-I couldn’t switch to fullscreen
+-I couldn’t switch to fullscreen
 -Music volume didn’t respond correctly to the settings — I had to lower it in Windows -In the menu, after some minutes the music stopped completely and never returned -No subtitles available for Murph dialogues